scanse/sweep-arduino/README.md

 MOTOR_SPEED_CODE_10_HZ
 ```

-Adjusts the motor speed setting to the provided code.
-Recommend users pass one of the const codes defined by library:
+Blocks until the device is ready, then adjusts the motor speed setting to the provided code.
+Recommend users pass one of the const codes defined by library.

+To avoid blocking, you can use the `getMotorReady()` command to query the current state of the device , and do work in the meantime if it isn't ready.

 ```c++
 int32_t getSampleRate()